Liger: Profile and Information

 Human relationship

-Since the beginning of the 19th century, humans had raised the liger when a litter of liger cubs was born in Asia in 1824.
+Since the beginning of the 19th century, humans have raised the liger since a litter of liger cubs was born in Asia in 1824.

-However, it was more than 100 years until the next recorded litter, which was just before World War II in a zoo in South Africa.
+However, it was more than 100 years until the next recorded litter, just before World War II, in a zoo in South Africa.

-Although ligers are known to be relatively even-tempered, there is still a great deal of controversy over the cross-breeding of two different animal species, especially when it is highly unlikely to occur without human intervention.
+Although ligers are known to be relatively even-tempered, there is still much controversy over cross-breeding two different animal species, especially when it is highly unlikely to occur without human intervention.

-There are now various ligers found worldwide in zoos and animal institutes, bred (usually by accident) and preserved as a money-making attraction.
+Various ligers are found worldwide in zoos and animal institutes, bred (usually by accident), and preserved as a money-making attraction.

 It is a common practice to hold the two species separate.
 Nonetheless, ligers have occurred and do occur in captivity by mistake.